deepyad/Equity_Deal_Research/Documentation/Technical Proposal - Consolidated.md

 - Re-train projection layers that map raw embeddings into the similarity space
 - Discover new latent factors (e.g., "recurring revenue + low churn + B2B mid-market" often co-occur in deals analysts consider comparable)

+This creates a virtuous cycle where the system becomes more aligned with firm-specific reasoning over time, rather than relying solely on generic financial embeddings.

 ---

-## 5. Evaluation and System Effectiveness

-### 5.1 Quantitative Metrics
+## Part 3: Practical Considerations (30%)

+### How would you evaluate whether the system is working well?

-Track retrieval quality and business impact:
+**Quantitative Metrics** track retrieval quality and business impact:

 - **Precision@5/10**: % of top-k deals analysts mark "useful" (>70% target)
 - **Recall@20**: % of deals analysts manually find that system surfaces